 I have a community of young women already crying that they are knee-deep in love with a certain brother and they can’t help it, part of which results from the extremity of care and companionship offered by said brother.

-“Excuse me, sis, body no be firewood.”
+“Excuse me, sis, the body no is firewood.”

 Well, my emphasis isn’t on your crush; I already have a detailed blog post on it here.
 You can read it to get more enlightenment and help if you are under such bondage.